wazuh/wazuh/src/data_provider/testtool/Readme.md

 ```

 ## How to use the tool
-In order to run the `sysinfo_test_tool` (located in `src/data_provider/build/bin` folder) utility the only step to be followed is just to execute the tool (without parameters):
 ```
-./sysinfo_test_tool
+Usage: sysinfo_test_tool [options]
 ```

 The information output will vary based on the Operating System the tool is being executed.
 A brief example could be similar to the following one:

 ```